-Department currently conducts its program in the English medium only.
-Presently, it has a total of over 500 undergraduate vast and tremendous opportunities for students expanding employment opportunities upon graduation.
+(Special) degree program in Sinhala and English medium with students initially allocated from among those sent to the Faculty of Management Studies and Commerce and afterward directly from the University Grants Commission.
+The Department currently conducts its program in the English medium only.
+Presently, it has a total of over 500 undergraduate students.
+In 1992 a major curriculum revision was implemented to give students an opportunity to specialize in one of the subject areas in International Trade, Marketing and Accountancy in the final year of the degree program.
+This has opened up vast and tremendous opportunities for students expanding employment opportunities upon graduation.
 To achieve the expectations of the rapid expanding socio-economic structure, the Department of Commerce has restructured its degree program in 2015/2016.
 The department has identified its mission as to be the center of excellence in commerce education in University level in Sri Lanka.
 It is committed to the higher standard of learning and teaching, promotion of scholarship and research, and integration of theory and practice by encouraging professional training in private and public sectors, and through interaction with the corporate and state sectors and wider civil society.